gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction3.md

     Float
 ```

+This is much more helpful than having your program make some unexpected or hidden conversion from the string "0.1234" into a number.

 ## Creating custom types

 Suppose you wish to create some functions that deal with the days of the week.